SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

 2. The id-locators would would be spread in multiple tests, all tests that had to use this login page.

-Applying the page object techniques this example could be rewritten like this.

-Page Object for Sign-in page -
+Applying the page object techniques this example could be rewritten like this in the following example of a Page Object for a Sign-in page.

 .. code-block:: java